VulNyx/book/_service/ftp.md

 #### Disclaimer

 > ##### WARNING
-> All techniques presented in this blog are for educational and ethical purposes.
+> All techniques present in this blog are for educational, ethical or CTFs play solving purposes.
-> The [VulNyx](https://vulnyx.com) team is not responsible for any misuse or damage caused to third party systems or infrastructure.
+> The [**VulNyx**](https://vulnyx.com) team is not responsible for any misuse or damage caused to third party systems or infrastructure under any circumstances.
 {: .block-warning }

 <br><br>